 Lightly coat a 9" x 5" loaf pan with cooking spray

-In saucepan over medium high heat bring chicken stock, onions, and oats to a boil.
-Reduce heat and allow to simmer 5 minutes.
+In a saucepan over medium-high heat bring chicken stock, onions, and oats to a boil.
+Reduce heat and allow it to simmer 5 minutes.

 Remove stock mixture from heat and stir in thyme, sage, salt, & pepper

 Layer sweet potato slices, then apple slices, then turkey slices, in prepared pan.

 Pour chicken stock, oat mixture evenly over layered sweet potato, apples, and turkey

 In a small bowl, stir together topping ingredients